-(a) Within thirty (30) days of the issuance or denial of a Consistency Determination by the Planning Commission, any person may file an appeal.
-If the Board of Supervisors has authority to review-the any associated underlying land use approval entitlements, the appeal of the Consistency Determination shall be filed with the Board of Supervisors.
-If the Board of Supervisors does not have authority to review any associated entitlement the underlying land use approval, the appeal shall be filed with the Board of Appeals.

-(b) Appeal to the Board of Supervisors: The Board of Supervisors shall hold a public hearing on an appeal of a Consistency Determination.
-If the Board of Supervisors, based on all of the information before it, disagrees with the Planning Commission's decision to grant or deny a Consistency Determination, the Board of Supervisors may reverse such decision.
-The Board of Supervisor's decision shall be final.

-(c) Appeal to the Board of Appeals: The Board of Appeals shall hold a public hearing on an appeal of a Consistency Determination.
-The Board of Appeals may, based on all of the information before it and on the affirmative vote of four of its members (or, if a vacancy exists, by a vote of three members), disagree with the Planning Commission's decision to grant or deny a Consistency Determination.
-In such cases the Board of Appeals may overrule the Planning Commission's decision and shall state in writing the reasons for its action.
+1 (e) City Consideration of Consistency Determination.
+When a Consistency 2 Determination is required pursuant to Section 342.5(a).
+The the Planning Department, the 3 Zoning Administrator and all other involved city agencies shall not approve any permit or entitlements 4 for a-medical institution Medical Use unless the Medical Use applicant obtained a Consistency 5 Determination from the Planning Department or the Planning Commission, or the Planning 6 Commission found that countervailing public policy considerations justify approval of the application 7 despite its inconsistency with the Health Care Services Master Plan.
+8 SEC.
+342.6.
+APPEALS.
+9 (a) Within thirty (30) days of the issuance or denial of a Consistency Determination by the 0 Planning Commission, any person may file an appeal.
+If the Board of Supervisors has authority to 1 review the any associated underlying land use approval entitlements, the appeal of the 2 Consistency Determination shall be filed with the Board of Supervisors.
+If the Board of Supervisors 3 does not have authority to review any associated entitlement the underlying land use approval, 14 the appeal shall be filed with the Board of Appeals.
+5 (b) Appeal to the Board of Supervisors: The Board of Supervisors shall hold a public 16 hearing on an appeal of a Consistency Determination.
+If the Board of Supervisors, based on all of the 17 information before it, disagrees with the Planning Commission's decision to grant or deny a 8 Consistency Determination, the Board of Supervisors may reverse such decision.
+The Board of 9 Supervisor's decision shall be final.
+20 (c) Appeal to the Board of Appeals: The Board of Appeals shall hold a public hearing on 21 an appeal of a Consistency Determination.
+The Board of Appeals may, based on all of the information 22 before it and on the affirmative vote of four of its members (or, if a vacancy exists, by a vote of three 23 members), disagree with the Planning Commission's decision to grant or deny a Consistency 24 Determination.
+In such cases the Board of Appeals may overrule the Planning Commission's decision 25 and shall state in writing the reasons for its action.
 The Board of Appeals' decision shall be final.